Characters from the television show The Walking Dead who don't fit on any of the other character pages:

 - Irony: In season 5, the priest was temporarily the Token Evil Teammate.

-- Jerk With A Heart Of Jerk: In Season 5.
+- Jerk with a Heart of Jerk: In Season 5.
 In case you thought that Gabriel was trying to redeem himself, in "Spend" he tries to convince Deanna to kick Rick's group out of Alexandria on the basis that they are "bad people".Then in "Conquer" he endangers all of Alexandria by not bothering to close the gates, then tries to force the mentally unstable Sasha to kill him.
+Subverted in Season 6 when he finally begins making genuine strides to redeem himself for his cowardly and selfish actions and ultimately moves out of this trope entirely.

 - Karma Houdini: Maggie convinces Sasha to spare him after he attacks her, and thus he survives Season 5 without much of a comeuppance for his actions.
 In Season 6, however, he is still hated by Rick's group for most of the first half of the season, subverting this since his road to redemption is not an easy one.